Cobiro/eda/README.md

 `npm install @cobiro/eda`

-Add ApplicationModule to your module
+Add ApplicationBusModule to your module
 ```ts
 import {ApplicationBusModule} from "@cobiro/eda";